-2. The following persons are entitled to appear and be heard as advocates before the Supreme Court, wherever it is sitting, and the Magistrates' Court -

-- (a) members of the Bar of England, Scotland or Northern Ireland; - (b) solicitors of the Supreme Court in England or Northern Ireland and law agents admitted to practise in Scotland; - (c) lawyers qualified to practice in any member state of the European Communities who enjoy the right to appear before the High Court in England or the Court of Session in Scotland or to practise as solicitors in England or Scotland; and - (d) any other persons entitled to appear and be heard as advocates before any court of unlimited jurisdiction or to carry on practise as solicitors (by whatever name called), if licensed in that behalf by the Chief Justice.
+- 2. The following persons are entitled to appear and be heard as advocates ("a right of audience") before the Supreme Court, wherever it is sitting, and the Magistrates' Court- - (a) members of the Bar of England, Scotland or Northern Ireland who are enrolled as an advocate of the St Helena Supreme Court, - (b) solicitors of the Supreme Court in England or Northern Ireland and law agents admitted to practise in Scotland who are enrolled as an advocate of the St Helena Supreme Court, - (c) lawyers qualified to practise in any jurisdiction who enjoy the right to appear before the High Court in England or the Court of Session in Scotland or to practise as solicitors in England or Scotland who are enrolled as an advocate of the St Helena Supreme Court, and - (d) any other persons entitled to appear and be heard as advocates before any court of unlimited jurisdiction or to carry on practise as solicitors (by whatever name called), if licensed in that behalf by the Chief Justice.